Here are my presentation slides or articles, reporting high-quality economic research.

 Lecture Notes for Quantitative Macroeconomics, by Dr. Zhigang Feng (University of Nebraska-Omaha)

-Here are two slides I prepared for an undergrad course about the application of Stata.
+Here are two slides I prepared for an undergraduate course about the application of Stata.

 Here are several slides I prepared for a discussion course learning microeconomics.
 This course used the microeconomics lecture notes by David Autor as the textbook, and here is the syllabus.